June 28, 2020

 Superintendent of Financial Services Linda A. Lacewell today announced an action by the New York State Department of Financial Services (DFS) to protect LGBTQ New Yorkers from discrimination in healthcare as the federal government continues to remove or erode these protections.
 DFS issued guidance to insurers outlining their responsibilities under a recent New York State regulation related to non-discrimination protections based on sexual orientation, gender identity or expression, or transgender status, and preventive care and screenings.

-In addition, DFS issued an updated guide to help transgender New Yorkers understand their health insurance rights for gender-affirming care.
+In addition, DFS issued updated consumer guidance to help transgender New Yorkers understand their health insurance rights for gender-affirming care.

 “DFS is proud to reinforce Governor Cuomo’s efforts to protect LGBTQ New Yorkers from bias in healthcare,” said Superintendent Lacewell.
 “This directive means insurers must provide LGBTQ New Yorkers equal access to healthcare, regardless of actions at the federal level to erode these important protections.”

-In the circular letter announced today, DFS reminded insurers that New York State law and regulation continue to prohibit insurers from discriminating against individuals based on sexual orientation, gender identity or expression, or transgender status.
+In the circular letter, DFS reminds insurers that New York State law and regulation continue to prohibit insurers from discriminating against individuals based on sexual orientation, gender identity or expression, or transgender status.
 DFS monitors compliance with these non-discrimination requirements, including during market conduct exams.
 In addition, DFS will take action against an insurer for any failure to adhere to all statutory and regulatory prohibitions against discrimination.

 As the federal government has taken action to remove protections prohibiting discrimination based on sexual orientation, gender identity or expression, or transgender status, DFS continues to safeguard the healthcare of all New Yorkers.
 In addition to other prohibitions on discrimination, DFS’ recent actions include: